pickyourtrail_logo

 4. Lempuyang Temple (Gates of Heaven) – Spiritual Viewpoint with Mount Agung Views

-The Pura Lempuyang Luhur Temple, or shortly called the Lempuyang Temple, is one of the oldest and most remote temples in Bali.
+The Pura Lempuyang Luhur Temple, or, shortly, the Lempuyang Temple, is one of the oldest and most remote temples in Bali.
 The temple sits above sea level on the peak of Mount Lempuyang in East Bali.

 • Best for: History, Photography